rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/splashpage8.png)

-Lets select file "main.css" to configure the color and lets make the following change
+After, Let's select file "main.css" to configure the color as shown below and test the changes.

 ![](/images/splashpage9.png)